-Back when computers filled whole rooms, Digital Equipment Corporation - or Digital, as they were best known - were one of the world's leading manufacturers of mainframes and minicomputers.
+Back when computers filled whole rooms, Digital Equipment Corporation — or Digital, as they were better known — was one of the world's leading manufacturers of mainframes and minicomputers.

-The domain was acquired by London-based web publishing business Quality Nonsense Ltd. The domain was bought for a project scheduled for 2015.
+The domain was acquired by London-based Quality Nonsense Ltd, which publishes websites for webmasters.